yonaskolb/XcodeGen/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/yonaskolb/XcodeGen/blob/master/LICENSE)

 A command line tool that generates your Xcode project from a YAML project spec and your folder structure.

-This allows for easy configuration which is git friendly, and means your project structure represents exacty what's on disk.
-The project can be re-generated on demand which means you can remove your xcode project from git and say goodbye to .xcodeproj merge conflicts!
+- ✅ Easy **configuration** of projects which is human readable and git friendly
+- ✅ Groups in Xcode are always **synced** to your directories on disk
+- ✅ Create projects on demand and remove your `.xcodeproj` file from git, which means **no merge conflicts**!
+- ✅ Easily **copy and paste** files and directories without having to edit anything in xcode
+- ✅ Share build settings across multiple targets with **build setting presets**
+- ✅ Automatically generate Schemes for **different environments** like test and production which use the correct debug and release settings
+- ✅ Easily **create new projects** with complicated setups without messing around with targets, linkages and build settings
+- ✅ Generate from anywhere including **Continuous Delivery** servers

-Given a simple project spec file:
+Given a very simple project spec file like this:

 ```yaml
 name: My Project